Science for Students in Thailand

 If small schools like Kamplaphanatawee are forced to shut down in an attempt to funnel students into nearby larger schools, many children will be forced to discontinue their education because they simply cannot afford the transportation fees.
 Until the government is willing to support this by proving free transportation to public schools, shutting down these small schools is not a solution.

 For a start, we know and trust this school.
 Mundo Exchange and our Thai partner association Laekplian Lokgatat have been sending volunteers to this school for over ten years.
 Kamplaphanatawee is blessed with a director, Kittichai, who truly has a heart for his students.
 He has had many opportunities over the years to increase his salary and position by moving to a larger school (as most school directors do), yet he instead chooses to stay here.
 He values education and understands the importance of keeping small schools like this one open for students who would otherwise not have access to education.

 Kamplaphanatawee School has just under 100 students, and a very low budget.
 Many teachers here have given up their time and energy to come together and help teach in subjects outside of their own expertise in an attempt to pool resources.
-Both Kittichai and his teachers have given up parts of their monthly salaries in order to keep this school open for their students.
-They understand that many families earn an average of 4,000 baht a month.
+Both Kittichai and the other teachers have given up parts of their monthly salaries in order to keep this school open for their students.
+They understand that many families earn an average of just 4,000 baht a month.